 The method of xerography became widely known.
 So in 1959, the company changed its name to Xerox Corporation.
 The progressive New York consulting company Lippincott & Margulies created a new logo on this occasion.

 It proposed a fully graphic visual sign with a large Xerox lettering and a small Corporation.
 All left-slanting elements (the X halves and the R foot) were elongated with the original serif.
-They showed the path of the paper through the machine.
+They showed the paper’s path through the machine.

 1968 – 2008

 The designer did not propose any global changes.
-The former inscription changed to a more stable font and acquired a red color – a symbol of achievements, profits, leadership, and victories.
+The former inscription changed to a more stable font and was given a red color, a symbol of achievements, profits, leadership, and victories.

 1994 – 2008

-Along with the current logo, an additional mark was used in the form of a large letter X, representing the company’s name, which has the upper part of one of the legs made of red mosaic.
+Alongside the current logo, an additional mark was used: a large letter X representing the company’s name, with the upper part of one of its legs in red mosaic.
 It looked as if it had turned into many sprawling copies.

 2008 – 2019

-The rebranding of 2008 was entrusted to the famous company Interbrand.
+The 2008 rebranding was entrusted to the renowned company Interbrand.
 It proposed a visual sign consisting of an image and an inscription.

 The Xerox name was written in lowercase with softly rounded letters and smoothed corners.
-The smooth curves of the X elements look like mirror images of each other.
-They hint at the process of copying.
+The smooth curves of the X elements mirror each other.
+They hint at the copying process.

 The image is a ball wrapped around two printers’ ink stubs.
 They form the letter X on the front side.
 The ball represents the Earth.
 The channels of the plumes carry different inks for printing.
 The image shows that the company’s technology and machines are distributed worldwide.
 The company is well-known.
 Everyone uses printouts and photocopies.

-The connecting lines on the balloon, as conceived by Interbrand, also showed the connections between the company and its customers, employees, and partners, who are scattered around the globe.
+The connecting lines on the balloon, as conceived by Interbrand, also showed the connections among the company, its customers, employees, and partners, who are scattered around the globe.

 2019 – today

-In 2019, there was a reorganization into a holding company, and Xerox became a subsidiary of the holding company.
-Because of this, the visual sign was changed, simplifying it.
+In 2019, Xerox was reorganized into a holding company, and the company became a subsidiary of that holding company.
+As a result, the visual sign was simplified.
 The globe was removed, leaving only the Xerox inscription.
 The company no longer associates itself only with copying equipment.
 Among its products are computers, scanners, and paper.

 Font and Colors

-In creating the Xerox logo, the designers reflected in it the modern way of thinking of the company and its constant desire for development and innovation.
+In creating the Xerox logo, the designers reflected the company’s modern way of thinking and its constant desire for development and innovation.
 The resulting sign symbolizes the technological approach to manufacturing copiers and other office equipment.
 It embodies the energy and strength that the manufacturer puts into developing new products.

-The font used in the logo is created and named after the company: Xerox Sans.
+The font used in the logo is called Xerox Sans and was created by the company.